Lisztomania (film)

-Synopsis
+Plot

-Rather than presenting a straightforward narrative, the film tells of Liszt's life through a series of surrealistic episodes blending fact and fantasy, and full of anachronistic elements.
-At the start of the film, Liszt is caught in bed with Marie d'Agoult by her husband, the Count d'Agoult.
-The count challenges Liszt to a fight with sabres, but Marie begs the count to let her share Liszt's fate.
-The count then orders his staff to trap Liszt and Marie into the body of a piano, nailing it shut, and then leaving it on railroad tracks.
+The film tells of Liszt's life through surrealistic episodes blending fact, fantasy, and anachronistic elements.
+At the start, Liszt is caught in bed with Marie d'Agoult by her husband, the Count d'Agoult.
+The count challenges Liszt to a sabre fight, but Marie begs the count to let her share Liszt's fate.
+The count's staff traps Liszt and Marie in the body of a piano and leaves it on railroad tracks.

-The scene then is shown to be a flashback triggered by the camera flash of photographers backstage before one of Liszt's concerts.
-Richard Wagner appears, and Liszt introduces him to his circle of colleagues, including Gioachino Rossini, Hector Berlioz, Frédéric Chopin, and Hans von Bülow.
-Liszt then pays Wagner to allow him to perform a variation on a theme from Rienzi.
-At the concert, Wagner is put off by Liszt's crowd-pleasing showmanship at the expense of serious musicianship, which includes his adding the melody of Chopsticks to his Rienzi variation.
-However, the crowd, consisting entirely of young screaming girls, go wild at Liszt's performance, storming the stage.
-Liszt uses von Bülow to proposition potentially wealthy females in the audience during his performance.
-One of them is Princess Carolyn, who relays to Liszt her address in Russia.
+This is shown to be a flashback triggered by the camera-flash of photographers backstage before one of Liszt's concerts.
+Liszt introduces Richard Wagner to his colleagues, including Gioachino Rossini, Hector Berlioz, Frédéric Chopin, and Hans von Bülow.
+Liszt pays Wagner to let him perform a variation on a theme from Rienzi.
+At the concert, Wagner is put off by Liszt's crowd-pleasing showmanship at the expense of serious musicianship, which includes adding the melody of Chopsticks to his Rienzi variation.
+However, the crowd, consisting largely of young screaming girls, go wild at Liszt's performance, storming the stage.
+Liszt uses von Bülow to proposition potentially wealthy females in the audience.
+One is Princess Carolyn, who gives Liszt her address in Russia.

-The next scene shows Marie's and Liszt's domestic life plagued by jealousy over his constant touring and his infidelities.
-At this point, they have three children, the oldest being Cosima.
+Marie's and Liszt's domestic life is plagued by jealousy over his constant touring and infidelities.
+They now have three children, the oldest being Cosima.
 Domestic life has strained Liszt's creativity.
-Liszt prepares to depart to St. Petersburg to play for the tsar.
-Marie threatens to abandon him if he decides to go.
-Liszt then suggests to Cosima that he would sell his soul to the devil to compose brilliant music again.
-As Liszt is leaving, Cosima consoles him that she will pray to God every day, so that Liszt will meet the devil and be able to sell his soul to him.
+Liszt prepares to depart to St. Petersburg to play for the Tsar.
+Marie threatens to abandon him if he goes.
+Liszt tells Cosima that he would sell his soul to the devil to compose brilliant music again.
+Cosima says she will pray to God every day, so that Liszt will meet the devil and sell his soul to him.